CloudCannon/documentation/_domains/2-custom-domains.md

 ### Using your own DNS

-If you are using the naked domain we recommend using CloudCannon DNS.
+If you are using the apex domain (i.e. no subdomain) we recommend using CloudCannon DNS.
 This allows us to dynamically load balance your site across multiple servers.
 {: .warning}

 Go to the *Site Settings* / *Domain* section and ensure it looks like the following screenshot.
 Otherwise, click **I have my own DNS**.